The ‘best’ dry dog food is quite a subjective concept, considering that all dogs are unique with potentially very different nutritional requirements.

 The composition of their Bowl Lickin’ Chicken dry food is a mixture of 34% fresh and 21% dried chicken, along side brown and white rice, natural fats and oils and dried herbs with added glucosamine and chondroitin.
 Again like some of the foods we have seen that has meat and meat meal as their prime ingredient, it raises the protein content, so follow the feeding guide for healthy feeding.
 We’re sure with all that meat, that any dog will lick his bowl clean when fed with this premium dry food!

-- APPROVED BY VETS – Our natural dog food is approved by vets for adult dogs of all breeds
+- Approved by vets for adult dogs of all breeds

 - Approx £3.92/kg (12kg bag)